Lincoln MKZ: First generation (2006–2012)

-Some of these standard features in the Zephyr included: cruise control, automatic headlights, fog lights, power door locks, "global" power windows (all windows can lower simultaneously at the push of a button), power adjustable and heated mirrors with puddle lamps, remote keyless entry, a tilt and telescoping steering wheel with redundant audio and climate controls, dual-zone automatic climate control, a universal garage door opener, 10-way power driver and front passenger seats, rear-seat reading lamps, and a six-speaker audio system with an AM/FM stereo radio and a six-disc, MP3-compatible CD changer.
-Optional in the Zephyr was a power moonroof, a DVD-based satellite navigation system, HID headlights, heated and cooled front seats, and an industry-first THX II-Certified audio system with a six-disc, MP3-compatible CD changer and ten speakers.
+Other standard features included cruise control, automatic headlights, fog lights, power door locks, "global" power windows (all windows can lower simultaneously at the push of a button), power adjustable and heated mirrors with puddle lamps, remote keyless entry, a tilt and telescoping steering wheel with redundant audio and climate controls, dual-zone automatic climate control, a universal garage door opener, 10-way power driver and front passenger seats, rear-seat reading lamps, and a six-speaker audio system with an AM/FM stereo radio and a six-disc, MP3-compatible CD changer.
+Optional in the Zephyr was a power moonroof, a DVD-based satellite navigation system, HID headlights and an industry-first THX II-Certified audio system with a six-disc, MP3-compatible CD changer and ten speakers.
 Safety features included standard dual front-side airbags, front seat-deployed side airbags, and curtain airbags that extend from the front to rear seats.

+Lincoln offered the Zephyr with optional heated and cooled front seats.
+As controlled by the user via individual dash-mounted switches, ambient cabin air was drawn into the system and either heated or cooled by a solid-state heat pump, using a thermo-electric device (TED) to convert electric current into the desiredhot or cold thermal effect.

 Mechanically the Zephyr was closely related to the Fusion and Milan.
 As mentioned, all three cars were based on Ford's CD3 platform, which was in turn derived from the Mazda 6.
 Like these cars the Zephyr is natively front-wheel drive (FWD).
 The Zephyr uses a coil-over damper, short- and long-arm (SLA) front suspension with double-ball-joint control arms while the rear suspension is an independent multi-link design with lower control arms and a 17 mm stabilizer bar.
 Spring rates, bushings, and dampers have been specially tuned for the Zephyr to provide excellent ride comfort without compromising handling.
 All Zephyrs feature standard four-wheel anti-lock disc brakes with traction control.
 The sole engine offered in the Zephyr was an all-aluminum 3.0 L DOHC Duratec V6 producing 221 hp (165 kW) at 6250 rpm and 205 lb·ft (278 N·m) of torque at 4800 rpm.
 This engine was mated to an Aisin 6-speed automatic transmission and had a final drive ratio of 3.46:1.
 This powertrain was identical to the V6 powertrain available in the Fusion and Milan from 2006 to 2009.
 With this powertrain the Zephyr could accelerate from zero to 60 mi/h in 7.5 seconds.
 The FWD Zephyr came with a 17.5 usgal fuel tank and is rated to deliver 17 mpgus in city driving and 26 mpgus on the highway based on the revised 2008 EPA fuel efficiency measurement standards.